M City Condominiums: Tower One – M1

 M City launched its first tower, M1, in 2017.
 The 62-storey tower has an unconventional design with floor plates skewing and stacking in a repetitive pattern.
 Various amenities are available to residents, including the Greater Toronto Area’s first rooftop skating rink.
-The tower was due for completion in Q1 2023.
+The tower was completed in 2023.
 M1 is 198 m tall.
 M1, along with M2 and M4, were designed by CORE Architects.

 Tower Two – M2

 M2 was launched in tandem with M1 as its twin building.
 The 62-storey tower includes townhomes at street level with condos above.
 Like M1, M2’s architecture features skewing and stacking floor plates and several amenity spaces, including a movie theatre and sports bar.
 M2 is 201 m tall with a rooftop skating rink under construction.